Chinatown, Chicago: Post-World War II Chinatown

 Before World War II, Chicago's Chinatown remained a largely insulated enclave, with little of the racial mixing seen in cities such as New York City.
 The residents only grew closer together from the war as they collectively united against fascism.
 However, this unity increasingly became frayed in the years that followed.
 The influx of refugees and educated Chinese people into Chicago dramatically changed the importance of Chinatown to Chicago's Chinese residents.
-Instead of living and working in Chinatown, many newcomers decided to move to the suburbs.
-Further, as Chinese immigration came to be more accepted following the passing of the Immigration and Nationality Act of 1965, young, educated Chinese Americans began to take a greater role in Chinatown, clashing with the old family associations.
+Rather than living and working in Chinatown, many newcomers decided to move to the suburbs.
+Further, as Chinese immigration became more accepted after the passing of the Immigration and Nationality Act of 1965, young, educated Chinese Americans began to take a greater role in Chinatown, clashing with the old family associations.